 Due to Covid-19 our summer tour of Rossini’s comic opera ’The Barber of Seville’ has been rescheduled from last year to July and August 2021.
 But it will certainly be worth waiting for….

-The great news is that Bath Opera already has a tremendous vision for the show from our Director, Jane Clark, together with the guarantee of some excellent musical direction by Peter Blackwood:
+The original cast and directors have all stayed on board for the new schedule and Bath Opera already has a tremendous vision for the show from our Director, Jane Clark, together with the guarantee of excellent musical direction by Peter Blackwood:

 Jane has described her production as ‘Restoration Comedy meets Whitehall Farce:

 “Although there is subterfuge, sleight of hand and other well worn theatrical conventions, the characters are far from one dimensional.
 They retain the rounded individuality of those in Beaumarchais’ play on which the opera is based, and reflect the social order of the day.

 “It is to the play that I have returned time and time again, and to Beaumarchais’ instruction to his cast to ‘keep the pace up’.
 Like the original play the opera should sparkle.
 Peter and I hope we have achieved this in our production.“

 Figaro is of course central to the plot and uses all his cunning and brains to manipulate the rest of the cast.
 Dr. Bartolo, an elderly Doctor, seeks to make beautiful Rosina more than his guardian by marrying her.
 But Rosina has other ideas…